 Do you ever wish for more turkey drumsticks at Thanksgiving dinner?
-My solution is to roast enough turkey drumsticks for everyone at our family’s Thanksgiving dinner, plus a Rodelle Gift Pack giveaway alert!
+My solution is to roast enough turkey drumsticks for everyone at our family’s Thanksgiving dinner.

 In order to understand why Roasted Turkey Drumsticks For Everyone has become my Thanskgiving motto, you have to understand my first impressions of Thanksgiving.
 I have a huge extended family and usually the host family would make or buy the bulk of the entrees and family members would make or buy side dishes and desserts.
-Usually someone buys a deep fried turkey from a Chinese take out place or roast a turkey until it’s very well done (code for dry, very dry).
+Usually someone buys a deep fried turkey from a Chinese take out place or roast a turkey until it’s very well done.

 Instead of eating our turkey with cranberry sauce or mashed potatoes or gravy, we had our dry slices of turkey with roast duck, BBQ pork, roast pig, Chinese vegetables, stir fries, stews, and braises of every sort, white cut chicken (made on the stove), lettuce wraps with minced pork and dried oysters, sticky rice, sweet potatoes, etc..
 We had a feast with Chinese food but the turkey was a nod to the occasion rather than the highlight of the meal.